leeclemmer/leeclemmer.github.io/_posts/2017-07-04-how-to-publish-jupyter-notebooks-to-your-jekyll-static-website.md

 ---
 layout: post
-title: "2017 07 04 How to Publish Jupyter Notebooks to Your Jekyll Static Website"
+title: "How to Publish Jupyter Notebooks to Your Jekyll Static Website"
+comments: true
 tags:
     - python
     - notebook